uncenter/markdown-it-kbd-better/README.md

 })
 ```

-Or you could add a prefix to all key names:
+Or you could add a text to all key names:

 ```js
 .use(markdownItKbd, {